 Dripstone Caves and the Deep Dark biome

 Dripstone Caves are now in Minecraft as of the 21w37a snapshot.
 Though the stalagmites and stalactites did make it into 1.17, they’re also what will make the Dripstone Caves stand out.
 Destroying the blocks at the top of the stalactites will drop the rest from above.
-Stalagmites, on the other hand, act like spikes and can hurt friends and foes alike.
+On the other hand, Stalagmites act like spikes and can hurt friends and foes alike.
 Stalactites also drip water, so you can use a bucket to collect the water.
 This gives you a renewable source of water.

 Changes to Minecraft mob spawns